coreos/docs/cluster-management/setup/cluster-discovery/index.md

 ## New Clusters

 Starting a CoreOS cluster requires one of the new machines to become the first leader of the cluster.
 The initial leader is stored as metadata with the discovery URL in order to inform the other members of the new cluster.
-Let's walk through an example with a new 3 machine CoreOS cluster:
+Let's walk through a timeline a new 3 machine CoreOS cluster discovering each other:

-1. 3 machines are booted via a cloud-provider
+1. All three machines are booted via a cloud-provider with the same cloud-config in the user-data.
-2. Machine 1 that boots connects to the discovery token and submits its `peer-addr` address `10.10.10.1`.
+2. Machine 1 starts up first.
+It requests information about the cluster from the discovery token and submits its `peer-addr` address `10.10.10.1`.
 3. No leader is recorded into the discovery URL metadata, so machine 1 becomes the leader.
 4. Machine 2 boots and submits its `peer-addr` address `10.10.10.2`.
 It also reads back the list of existing peers (only `10.10.10.1`) and attempts to connect to the address listed.
-5. Machine 2 is now part of the cluster as a follower.
+5. Machine 2 connects to Machine 1 and is now part of the cluster as a follower.
 6. Machine 3 boots and submits its `peer-addr` address `10.10.10.3`.
 It reads back the list of peers ( `10.10.10.1` and `10.10.10.2`) and selects one of the addresses to try first.
-If it can connect, the machine joins the cluster and is given a full list of the existing other members of the cluster.
+When it connects to a machine in the cluster, the machine is given a full list of the existing other members of the cluster.
 7. The cluster is now bootstrapped with an intial leader and two followers.

 There are two interesting things happening during this process.

 First, each machine is configured with the same discovery URL and etcd figured out what to do.
 This allows you to load the same cloud-config into an auto-scaling group and it will work whether it is the first or 30th machine in the group.

-Second, machine 3 only needed to use one of the addresses stored in the discovery URL to connect to the cluster, because the rest of the active peers can be obtained after cluster membership through the Raft protocol.
+Second, machine 3 only needed to use one of the addresses stored in the discovery URL to connect to the cluster.
+Since etcd uses the Raft consensus algorithm, existing machines in the cluster already maintain a list of healty members in order for the algorithm to function properly.
+This list is given to the new machine and it starts normal operations with each of the other cluster members.

 ## Existing Clusters

-If you're already bootstrapped a cluster with a discovery URL, all you need to do is to boot new machines with a cloud-config containing the same URL.
-After boot, new machines will see that a cluster already exists and attempt to join through one of the addresses stored with the discovery URL.
+If you're already operating a bootstrapped a cluster with a discovery URL, adding new machines to the cluster is very easy.
+All you need to do is to boot the new machines with a cloud-config containing the same discovery URL.
+After boot, the new machines will see that a cluster already exists and attempt to join through one of the addresses stored with the discovery URL.

 Over time, as machines come and go, the discovery URL will eventually contain addresses of peers that are no longer alive.
 Each entry in the discovery URL has a TTL of 7 days, which should be long enough to make sure no extended outages cause an address to be removed erroneously.
 There is no harm in having stale peers in the list until they are cleaned up, since an etcd instance only needs to connect to one valid peer in the cluster to join.